Student Conduct Process

 2.2.
 Drugs, Drug Paraphernalia, and Other Controlled Substances: Possessing, using, distributing, buying, selling, facilitating a sale, delivering, manufacturing, and/or abusing illicit or illegally obtained substances.
 Misusing prescription or counterfeit drugs.
 Consuming, including huffing or sniffing, any substance not intended for such use.
 Possessing or using drug paraphernalia.

 2.3.
 Endangerment: Acting in a manner that could or did endanger or injure a person or the ECU community.
-Examples of endangerment include, but are not limited to, fighting, operating a vehicle while under the influence of alcohol or drugs, and engaging in non-consensual sexual contact.
+Examples of endangerment include, but are not limited to, fighting, or operating a vehicle while under the influence of alcohol or drugs.

 2.4.
 Harassment, Threats, Bullying or Intimidation: Directing action toward a particular individual or group in a manner which is unwelcome and, under the totality of the circumstances, is so severe or pervasive, and objectively offensive that it undermines and/or detracts from the target’s academic pursuits, participation in University-sponsored activities, or employment effectively denying equal access to University resources and opportunities.